adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 # Differential growth

-A while ago I've made a real time simulation of differential growth, and I thought I'd write a bit about its inner workings and what it took to make it.
+A while ago I made a real time simulation of differential growth, and I thought I'd write a bit about its inner workings and what it took to make it.